tailcallhq/tailcallhq.github.io/docs/cli.md

        Ensure that secrets are not stored directly in the configuration file.
 Instead, use templates to securely reference secrets from environment variables.
 For example, see the following configuration where AUTH_TOKEN is referenced from the environment like `{{.env.AUTH_TOKEN}}`.
        :::

-    4. **body (Optional):** Users can specify the required request body in order to make the HTTP request.
+    4. **body (Optional):** This property allows you to specify the request body for methods like POST or PUT.
+If the endpoint requires a payload, include it here.
-    5. **method (Optional):** Users can specify the http method.
+    5. **method (Optional):** Specify the HTTP method for the request (e.g. GET, POST, PUT, DEL).
+If not provided, the default method is `GET`.
-    6. **isMutation (Optional):** Users can specify operation type of request, if set to true it'll be treated as Mutation in final GraphQL configuration.
+    6. **isMutation (Optional):** This flag indicates whether the request should be treated as a GraphQL Mutation.
+Set `isMutation` to `true` to configure the request as a `Mutation`.
+If not specified or set to false, the request will be treated as a `Query by default`.

-    **1. Query Operation:** In order to mark the request to be of `Query` Operation Type, mark the `isMutation` setting to `false` or leave it. we by-default mark the request to be of `Query` type if `isMutation` is not specified.
+    **1. Query Operation:** To define a GraphQL Query, either omit the isMutation property or set it to false.
+By default, if isMutation is not provided, the request will be configured as a Query.

     <Tabs>
     <TabItem value="json" label="JSON">